Back to Resources

 Good SEO strategy begins with Amazon keyword research.

-Keywords (also known as “SEO keywords,” “keyphrases,” or “search queries”) are words and phrases users type into search engines to find information on a particular topic.
+Keywords (also known as “SEO keywords,” “keyphrases,” “search terms,” or “search queries”) are words and phrases users type into search engines to find information on a particular topic.
 They are the “trigger” for Amazon’s search results.

 Front-facing keywords show up in product titles, descriptions, and bullet points.
 These are the keywords most likely to bring your product to your target audience’s attention in the form of a search result.